damienmckenna/metatag/README.txt

 * The Open Graph Protocol meta tags, as used by Facebook, Pinterest, LinkedIn and other sites, may be added by enabling the "Metatag: Open Graph" submodule.

+* Twenty six additional Open Graph Protocol meta tags are provided for describing products in the "Metatag: Open Graph Products" submodule.

 * The Twitter Cards meta tags may be added by enabling the "Metatag: Twitter Cards" submodule.